jlozion026/jlozion026/README.md

-<h1 align="center"> About Me </h1>
+<h1 align="center"> Hi 👋, I'm Joshua Zion Olaño </h1>

+My love for web development is starts when we created our research project, "Web-base Road Incident Data Management System".
+I'm currently on the look out for a role in Fullstack Development, ideally writing  TypeScript and Python.

 ___
-Hi 👋, I'm Joshua Zion Olaño
+- 🔎 Looking for Fullstack Development Role
+- 🏗️ Developed Backend using modern technologies

-- 🛠️ Learning Django and React Development
+- 🛠️ Learning Django and React
 - 🚀 Aspiring Data Engineer
 ___
 <h3 align="left">Languages</h3>